-Although I think raising David as a vegan is the best for him, I don’t want him to feel like he is going to “miss out” on many traditional kid foods like mac and cheese, s’mores, and chicken nuggets.
-I’d love to recreate some of these foods for David in a vegan way.
+Although I think raising David as a vegan is the best for him, I don’t want him to ever feel like he is going to “miss out” on traditional “kid foods” like mac and cheese, s’mores, and chicken nuggets.
+I love to recreate these foods for David in a vegan way.
 They may still not be considered health foods, but when I make them at home I can control the ingredients and I feel good about that!
-Better yet, this comes together in less than an hour—less than 30 minutes if you aren’t making the meatballs (although they are totally worth it!).

-This recreation is of spaghettios, which are one of my husband’s favorites too.
+Are these Campbell’s Spaghettios?
+Or Chef Boyardee’s Spaghetti and Meatballs?
+Are those basically the same thing anyway?
+I’m too old to remember!
+Whichever they are, they are delicious!
+Spaghettios was a childhood favorite of Irving’s.
 Oddly enough, canned processed foods, while routine here in the states, were a rare treat for my husband.
 Can you imagine a life where fresh mangoes are boring and spaghettios are a treat?!
 Sounds good to me!
 None the less, I made this meal for both of my boys and they both gobbled it up!
 The sauce is a dead ringer for the traditional canned pasta, and the “mystery meatballs” were too.
 Mysterious in this case because lentils are transformed into tiny protein packed bites!

 Chef Sarah D’s Not-From-A-Can Spaghetti and Meatballs